 A Common Misunderstanding: Firstly, understand that DT Swiss manufactures thru axles for just about every possible standard.
 Try not to expect that just because your current thru axle has a DT logo it uses this DT standard.
 There is a big possibility that it is some other standard chosen or developed by the manufacturer with a stock axle that DT Swiss simply manufactured.

 The E-thru Mystery: “E-Thru”, a Shimano-developed standard, has several standards that use the E-Thru label.
-Use of internal or external threading, dropout thickness and use of an external, replaceable nut are all used to determine if the axle fits your frame.
-For example, a basic E-Thru 142 axle also fits many E-Thru Boost 148 frames, while the standard E-Thru axle may be too long for many E-thru 142 frames because they require a shorter model.
+Use of internal or external threading, dropout thickness, and use of an external, replaceable nut are all used to determine if the axle fits your frame.
+For example, a basic E-Thru 142 axle also fits many E-Thru Boost 148 frames, while the standard E-Thru boost axle may be too long for many E-thru 142 frames because they require a shorter model.
 We strongly advise that you measure the actual length of your existing E-Thru axle when ordering a replacement.
 Don’t expect that because your frame has Boost 148 and uses E-Thru that it requires the E-Thru Boost 148 axle, as this may not be the case.

 What About Sizing?
 There are 4 main characteristics to consider when deciding on the proper thru axle for your bicycle frame or fork: